 Figure 1: Live Scripts with tutorial text (left) and live Moku instruments (right)

 Each student lab is also coupled with a tutor script, which can automatically grade all student reports and generate pedagogical grading reports.
 This can reduce hours of grading to seconds and help instructors to evaluate areas in which students may have struggled.
 The labs also have anti-plagiarism features built in to protect the integrity of each student’s work.

 Preparation for Moku Live Script labs

 Standard ANU lab manuals were first imported into Live Script format as text and graphs.
 Moku’s MATLAB API controls are then embedded into the same script to allow Moku:Lab connections and measurements with the hardware.

-Network connection was another crucial piece of the puzzle.
-Remote network access to ANU engineering lab was made possible by ANU’s Virtual Commons Desktop, a VPN which allows students to connect to all the Mokus located in the lab.
+The network connection was another crucial piece of the puzzle.
+Remote network access to the ANU engineering lab was made possible by ANU’s Virtual Commons Desktop, a VPN that allows students to connect to all the Mokus located in the lab.

 Remote lab experience for ANU students

 Moku:Labs were left running night and day for two weeks, so students could sign up for a 2-hour lab slot at any time.
 As this was the first time Moku Live Script Labs were used by students, Assoc.
 Prof. Durrani decided to allow students to have multiple attempts to complete the lab to minimize stress.
 Despite some challenges due to the network issues with ANU’s Virtual Commons Desktop, students were able to conduct engaging remote labs.
 This solution ensured that students could still have practical lab experience while learning remotely.
 Without Moku Live Script Labs, the alternative option was for students to watch pre-recorded lab videos.